statamic/docs/content/collections/docs/static-caching.md

 template: page
 blueprint: page
 intro: |
     There is nothing faster on the web than static pages.
 They're like the speed of light — the theoretical maximum speed of anything.
-Instead of rendering pagse dynamically, Statamic can cache static pages and pass routing to Apache or Nginx through reverse proxying.
+Instead of rendering pages dynamically, Statamic can cache static pages and pass routing to Apache or Nginx through reverse proxying.
 stage: 3
 id: ffa24da8-3fee-4fc9-a81b-fcae8917bd74
 ---